msc365/.github/profile/README.md

 ## Hi there 👋

-Welcome to the **MSc365** website.
+Welcome to the **MSC365** website.

 > **Note**: Sorry, this website is under construction.

 <!--
-Cloud Development and Team Collaboration on Microsoft 365, Azure, Power Platform, Azure DevOps, and GitHub.
+Cloud Development and Team Collaboration on Microsoft 365, Azure, Power Platform, and Azure DevOps.
 -->

 <!--